op/serverless-authentication-boilerplate/README.md

 * test-token/test-token
   * endpoint: /test-token
   * handler: test-token function can be used to test custom authorizer, it returns principalId of custom authorizer policy.
-It is mapped as username in request template.
+It is mapped as the username in request template.

 ## <a id="env-vars"></a>Environmental Variables